CRC-FONDA/geoflow/README.md

 The `ceph-pod-geoflow` does not have git installed.
 Thus, prior to cloning the repo, you have to install it.

 TODO: This doesn't seem correct!
+TODO: Not needed for execution, when following this README

 ```bash
 kubectl exec ceph-pod-geoflow -- bash -c "apt update && apt install -y git"